kirschbombe/flaneur/README.md

 **Menu:** There are two menu display options, `dropdown` (default) and `circle`.

+**headerimage:** By default there is a running title on each page which is the site title.
+This can be replaced by an image.
+Put the url for the image in the config file and it will display the image instead of text.

 ### Posts
 Create posts in the standard `YYYY-MM-DD-title.md` format required for Jekyll.
 The front matter for posts has several important liquid markup points: